Cast & Crew

 After graduating from the highly acclaimed AFTRS in 2003, with a Masters degree in Cinematography, Peter began a prolific path shooting commercial, music video, short film, documentary & feature film productions.

-He is currently working in both Sydney and L.A.
+He is currently working in both Sydney and L.A (pub 2009).

-Sally has 23 years experience as a freelance documentary film editor both in London and Sydney.
-She worked principally for the BBC and Channel 4 in the UK and for the ABC and SBS in Australia.
+She has 19 years experience as a freelance documentary film editor both in London and Sydney, and has cut over 100 documentaries during her career.
+She worked principally for the BBC and Channel 4 in the UK and for the ABC and SBS since arriving in Australia in 1998.

 Major theatre projects include: the Paralympics Opening Ceremony in Sydney, 2000 (Assistant Music Director/Composer), Frozen Girl, created in South Korea with REM and Sadari Theatre and toured to Seoul, Pusan, Sydney and Melbourne in 1999-2000, Baby X, a play by Campion Decent, for the Mardi Gras Festival and Belvoir St Theatre, 2000 and Senesino, an original dance-theatre work for the Mardi Gras festival, 1998.